 Meet Lynda Draper, Head of Ceramics

 Since studying at NAS from 1985 -1987, Lynda Draper has worked as a ceramicist for more than 30 years, recognised as one of Australia’s finest and most revolutionary practitioners.
-She has been NAS’s Head of Ceramics for the past three years, and last month won one of Australia’s major art awards, the 2019 Sidney Myer Fund Australian Ceramic Prize.
+She has been NAS’s Head of Ceramics since 2016, and last month won one of Australia’s major art awards, the 2019 Sidney Myer Fund Australian Ceramic Prize.

 Her prize-winning work, Somnambulism 2019, is on show at Shepparton Art Museum alongside pieces by fellow NAS alumna Juz Kitson, Julie Bartholomew and lecturer Stephen Bird, who were finalists in the award.
 Lynda talks about her work and NAS’s position as a leader in Australian ceramics practice.